yop-x/MRWP_Project/README.md

 1) We decided to focus on Zurich (instead of all of Switzerland)
 2) How did gouvernment restrictions in response to the COVID-19 pandemic affect first year student's ability to find new friends?
 An ABM model combined with a social network, simulating the case of Zurich based on real data.

+ Project Structure (as proposed by Tim):
+      - Initialize the map of Zurich more or less realistically (libraries for students, occasions for recreational time spending (bars, cinemas, restaurants, etc), university campus, ...)
+      - Find a realistic ratio between first year students and other students/young adults that are relevant for a social network
+      - Initialize a social network between the present young adults (those that lived in Zurich before COVID)
+      - Add new agents without social ties to the spacial model (aka our fist years that don't know anyone and just moved there)
+      - Let the model run without simulated covid restrictions --> students should be able to find friends in a more or less quick way
+      - Find covid-measures implemented by the swiss government and translate them to parameter changes in our model
+      - Run the simulation again and see how the ability to find new friends differs in comparison to the fist run

 MOST URGENT: